 Ready to immerse yourself in history?
 The Historic Pensacola Village helps you to escape the city and explore the past.
 For culture and history buffs, it’s one of the top tourist attractions in Pensacola.

 This unique attraction features tons of historic sites, all waiting for you to visit.
 Get ready to trace the footsteps of Spanish and British explorers in this Pensacola village.
 You’ll enjoy the stories of a European settlement and visit different exhibits set in historic homes.

-The Pensacola Historic District and Seville Historic District are home to several museums.
-You can see the Pensacola Museum of History and Pensacola Museum of Art, the city’s only art museum.
-The area is also home to the Pensacola Children’s Museum and T.T.
-Wentworth Museum.
+Pensacola Historic District, also known as the Seville Historic District, is home to several museums.
+You can see the Pensacola Museum of History, also known as the T.T.
+Wentworth Museum; and the Pensacola Museum of Art, the city’s only art museum.
+The area is also home to the Pensacola Children’s Museum.

 When you’re done exploring the Pensacola Historic District, unwind in Veterans Memorial Park.
-Located in the Seville Historic District, Veterans Memorial Park honors the lives of the men & women who sacrificed their lives for their country.
+Located along the bayfront in the Seville Historic District, the park honors the lives of the men & women who sacrificed their lives for their country.

 Naval Air Station Pensacola

 Interested in military history?
 The Naval Air Station Pensacola is one of the top points of interest in Pensacola.
 At the naval station, you’ll learn more about America’s military history and the people keeping the country safe.